jcontrerasleyton/flight-prediction-api/doc/README.md

 # Cloud based flight delay prediction API

-## Assumptions
+## Assumptions and Decisions

 These are the assumptions and decisions made for the design and development of this project:

+### Assumptions

-- It is assumed that the GCP project was created and has billing enabled.
+- The GCP project was created and has billing enabled.
-- It is assumed that the API is exposed to the general public.
+- The API is exposed to the general public.
 - The model is assumed to be serialized and does not need to be retrained.
+- API users know the request format in advance, so there is no need for data validation.
+- It is assumed that the API has no bugs, so the Unit tests will not be implemented.
 - The model only performs a single flight delay prediction per API request.
-- API users know the request format in advance.
+- For the deployment, the developer should access Cloud Shell in the target project, clone this repository and execute the required commands.

+### Decisions

 - Selection of GCP over other cloud services is due to familiarity with the platform.
 - Cloud Run is selected over Cloud Functions for the API deployment, taking into consideration that the former is capable of handling multiple requests at a time, while the latter only handles one request at a time.
-- For the deployment, the developer should access Cloud Shell in the target project, clone this repository and execute the required commands.
-- Unit tests were not implemented due to time constraints.

 ---